 Cool the chips for 2 minutes or so to make them crisper.

-If Onam sadhya begins with a salty staple like upperi, it always ends on a sweet note with a dish like the payasam.
+begins with a salty staple like upperi, it always ends on a sweet note with a dish like the payasam.
 To make this much-loved dessert healthy, we give you this semiya payasam recipe that uses coconut milk instead of dairy milk, which is healthier and lactose-free.
 This recipe also replaces processed sugar with powdered jaggery, thus cutting down your intake of refined sugar.

 1 litre Coconut Milk